Looking for sponsors?

 MUSIC DESIGN AWARDS

 The Music Design Awards recognise designers, worldwide, for the outstanding work they do for the music industry, at every level.
 To those in the know, designing for the music industry takes hard, hard work and real innovation - strokes of brilliance underscored with inspiration - leading to spectacular end results.
 Design for the music industry is unrelentingly challenging and occupies the minds of the world's most inspired, leading-edge designers and design houses.
 The Music Design Awards represent an opportunity for designers around the world to enter their projects for clients.
 The awards are truly global in context and open to designers from all regions.
 There are sixty-two awards to win - eleven project categories across five music genre groupings and seven continental region categories.
-Leading companies seeking to encourage and reward great design for the music industry support the Music Design Awards, such as Eye magazine and Art Vinyl, who supported the launch Awards in 2009.
+Leading companies seeking to encourage and reward great design for the music industry support the Music Design Awards, such as Eye magazine and Art Vinyl, who have supported the Awards previously.
 The organisers of the Music Design Awards are keen to foster longer term relationships with partners/supporters and build enduring two-way relationships, ensuring supporters benefit from positive exposure and the Awards benefit from the credible support of companies for whom the link between design and music is important.
 Supporting organisations will benefit from electronic media exposure (in the form of website and editorial content), email activity, e-bulletins and e-ads on search engines.
 They will also gain exposure in more traditional media such as direct mail, editorial in trade titles, carefully selected display advertising and support from media partners.
 Contact: Marie Thomas, Operations Director.
 Address: Music Design Awards (jla), 80 Great Portland Street, London W1W 7NW.
 Tel.: +44 (0) 20 8675 8405.
 E-mail: marie.thomas@musicdesignawards.com.

 link to website